One-eyed Winky the cat found after 10 years missing

 Winky was also diagnosed with a stage four heart murmur, which could make the surgery more risky, but the SPCA told Robson he should be okay.

-Unfortunately, it's due to these health issues that Winky and his family can't be reunited just yet - as he's not well enough to be flown down to Christchurch.
+Unfortunately, because of these health issues, Winky and his family can't be reunited just yet - he's not well enough to fly to Christchurch.

-For now, Robson is frantically trying to find someone who can look after Winky until he's better enough to fly back to his family.
+For now, Robson is frantically trying to find someone who can look after Winky until he's well enough to fly back to his family.

 A Givealittle page has been set up to assist with Winky's care until he can be reunited with his family.